altwalker/altwalker/docs/source/api.rst

 .. currentmodule:: altwalker.reporter

-The role of the reporter is to report the results of a test run, a reporter method is called by the :class:`~altwalker.walker.Walker` for different events:
+The reporter plays a crucial role in capturing and presenting the results of a test run.
+It's responsible for handling various events during the test execution, and the following methods are called by the :class:`~altwalker.walker.Walker` class:

-    * :func:`~Reporter.start` - called at the beginning of each run.
+    * :func:`~Reporter.start`: Called at the beginning of each test run.
-    * :func:`~Reporter.end` - called at the end of each run.
+    * :func:`~Reporter.end`: Called at the end of each test run.
-    * :func:`~Reporter.step_start` - called before executing each step.
+    * :func:`~Reporter.step_start`: Invoked before executing each step.
-    * :func:`~Reporter.step_end` - called after executing each step.
+    * :func:`~Reporter.step_end`: Invoked after executing each step.
-    * :func:`~Reporter.report` - it should return a report if the reporter generates on (e.g. the :class:`PrintReporter` or :class:`FileReporter` don't generate any report, they only log data).
+    * :func:`~Reporter.report`: This method should return report if the reporter generates one.
+For example, reporters like :class:`PrintReporter` or  :class:`FileReporter` might not generate reports but could log data.

-      It's not called by the :class:`~altwalker.walker.Walker`.
+It's important to note that the :func:`~Reporter.report` method is not called by the :class:`~altwalker.walker.Walker` class; its purpose is to provide a report when applicable.

-Every reporter should have all of these methods.
-You can inherit them from :class:`Reporter` and overwrite only the methods you want.
+To create a custom reporter, you should implement all of these methods.
+You can inherit from the :class:`Reporter` class and override only the methods that you need to customize.
+This allows you to tailor the reporter's behavior to your specific requirements while maintaining consistency with the expected interface.

 .. autoclass:: Reporter